AndresCACore/Final-Project-BDML/README.md

   <img width="560" height="200" src="img/fail.jpg">
 </p>

 ### Save Results
-- It records all the events that occur in a csv file, where the status, date and time of the recording are saved in real time.
+- It records all the events that occur in a csv file, where the status, date and time of the recording are saved in real time. :floppy_disk:
 <p align="center">
   <img width="300" height="400" src="img/records.jpg">
 </p>

 ### Interface
-- In the graphical interface, you can see the fatigue recognition in real time, as well as the date and time when the recording was started. :desktop_computer: :chart_with_downwards_trend:
+- In the graphical interface, you can see the fatigue recognition in real time, as well as the date and time when the recording was started. :desktop_computer:
 <p align="center">
   <img width="660" height="400" src="img/results.jpg">
 </p>